Board of Directors

 Past Chairman of the Board

-Elizabeth B. Mumford is an honors graduate of Brigham Young University with a double major in Early Childhood & Elementary Education and membership in Kappa Omicron Nu.
-She has worked for International Language Programs developing curriculum for second language acquisition, as well as the LDS Church Educational System and most recently as an educator in the Davis School District.
+Liz Mumford is an honors graduate of Brigham Young University with a double major in Early Childhood & Elementary Education and membership in Kappa Omicron Nu.
+She currently serves in an elected position as Vice- President of the Davis School District Board of Education.
+She has worked for International Language Programs developing curriculum for second language acquisition, as well as the LDS Church Educational System and as an educator in the Davis School District.
 She serves as a managing trustee for the Bertin Family Foundation along with being active in church and civic roles.
-Mumford has led community councils and parent organizations in local schools and has volunteered for many years with the Boy Scouts of America.
-Mumford finds her greatest work and joy is raising four sons with her husband Russell.
-She is committed to advocating for quality education and creating global opportunities for women to become self-reliant and strengthen their families.
+Mumford has led community councils and parent organizations in local schools and has volunteered for many years with the Boy Scouts of America and Mentors International.
+Mumford finds her greatest work and joy is in raising four sons with her husband Russell.
+She is a committed advocate for quality education and creating opportunities for women to become self-reliant and strengthen their families in developing countries.

 Executive Committee Board Member